This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A steroid joint injection is a procedure to inject steroid medicine into a joint.
 Steroid medicine decreases pain and inflammation.
 The injection may also contain an anesthetic (numbing medicine) to decrease pain.
 It may be done to treat conditions such as arthritis, gout, or carpal tunnel syndrome.
-The injections may be given in your knee, ankle, shoulder, elbow, wrist, or ankle.
+The injections may be given in your knee, ankle, shoulder, elbow, or wrist.
+Injections may also be given in your hip, toe, thumb, or finger.

 Contact your healthcare provider if: